NHOrus/srwq-compilation/episode-24.md

 "If the aliens could construct this, then terminus energy, or something like it, must be a natural energy source for them.
 It would fit with their interdimensional origins.
 They naturally absorb extra-dimensional power to operate their mecha-sized bodies."

-"So Zapad's experiments...could have attracted them here?"
+"So Zapad's experiments... could have attracted them here?"

-"Possibly...At the very least, I think its safe to say the Tsentr Project is no longer run by humans.
+"Possibly...
+At the very least, I think its safe to say the Tsentr Project is no longer run by humans.
 But still..."

-"What?....Shuu?.....You're not thinking of...using this thing, are you?"
+"What?...
+Shuu?...
+You're not thinking of... using this thing, are you?"

 Shuu Shirakawa smirks.
 It's enough to make Ring shiver.
-Lord Guilford !UuMJgvNa0Y Mon 22 Feb 2010 19:37:00 No.4574518 Report
- Quoted By: >>4574540
->Shuu Shirakawa smirks.
-It's enough to make Ring shiver.

-It's enough to make me grin like an idiot.
-NuBackAnon !!z6ldXGL61Wm Mon 22 Feb 2010 19:44:00 No.4574538 Report
->>4574515
-So we will get PURE NEO GRANZON!
-Haken Browning !zHe7DH816A Mon 22 Feb 2010 19:45:00 No.4574540 Report
->>4574518
-Likewise.

-Though it means my image of SM!Shuu is shifting more towards Kurtis than Gordon...
-Zeta Zaku Mon 22 Feb 2010 19:47:00 No.4574545 Report
- I knew he was still a magnificent bastard under all that.
-How many perpetual energy sources does he intend to cram into White Granzon before this is all over?
-Sciencegar Sciencebolt Mon 22 Feb 2010 19:52:00 No.4574566 Report
- Quoted By: >>4574581
->>4574613
+---

 The crew of the Eurydice gawk as you stride through the mess hall like you own the place.
 Some of them begin to whisper.
 You start snatching up food from the canteen trays, its reconstituted factory stuff but its better than space rations.

 "So...whadda you guys do for fun around here?"

 The crewman nearest stares at you as you attack your plate.
-"Er, miss....Who exactly are you?"
+"Er, miss...
+Who exactly are you?"

 "I'm Katina Tarask.
 Why?"